Shade (character): Post-Zero Hour

 After Zero Hour, the Shade's origin was changed drastically.
-The Shade was retconned to an English gentleman named Richard Swift, a young man in the year 1838.
-One night in London, Swift is trapped amidst an unexplained mystical tragedy, which killed 104 people.
-The most immediate effect on him is the permanent loss of his memories prior to the incident.
+The Shade was retconned to be a 19th-century English man named Richard Swift who gains his powers from an unexplained mystical tragedy and sustains amnesia.
 Coincidentally, a passerby named Piers Ludlow offers to take in Swift while he recovers.
 The whole affair is a setup; the Ludlow family is in fact a band of killers and swindlers, who have grown wealthy killing their wealthy business partners and then killing a vagrant in the vicinity to give the impression of a failed robbery/homicide.
 Before they can make Swift their next scapegoat, he reflexively unleashes his shadows, killing all the present Ludlows.
 Only a young pair of twins, absent from the excursion, survive.
-The following evening Swift meets one of his true friends, the author Charles Dickens.

-Decades later, Swift is ambushed by Rupert Ludlow, one of the surviving twins.
-Rupert and his sister have been plotting revenge for years, going so far as to raise their children as future assassins.
-Though grievously injured, Swift manages to kill Ludlow, as his shadow power has made him both immortal and resistant to injury.
-Afterward, he leaves England and starts a career as an adventurer/assassin/observer on life, which spans whole continents and leads him to many adventures.
-While traveling, he meets Brian Savage (Scalphunter) and visits Opal City for the first time.
+Decades later, Swift is ambushed by Rupert Ludlow, one of the surviving twins, and kills him.
+Afterward, he leaves England and becomes an adventurer and assassin.
+While traveling, he meets and befriends Brian Savage (Scalphunter) and visits Opal City for the first time.
 He establishes himself in Opal, acquiring real estate and generally living well, even encountering Oscar Wilde.
 During his journeys, he meets a similar immortal born of the same incident and bearing his same powers, a dwarf by the name of Simon Culp, who becomes his mortal enemy.